crowdtainer/landing-page/content/Refeeral.md

 - Upon a purchase, a coupon / referral code is generated
 - Each subsequent purchase made using the referral code will provide a 10% discount for the buyer, and 10% of the purchase value goes to the referral code owner.

-Of course, these are only effective and claimable if the minimum funding goal is reached successfully.
+The discounts and rewards are only effective if the minimum funding goal is reached successfully.